 If you think your child will need extra practice, be sure to slide a blank copy into a sheet protector.
 Use dry-erase markers for quick, fun review!

-This sheet will have your child writing lowercase letters and uppercase letters without the help of dotted lines.
+This kindergarten worksheet will have your child writing lower case letters and capital letters without the help of dotted lines.